Pine Lumber Grades Explained

 Structural Grades

-• No. 2 Grade: More knots and possibly some defects, but still strong.
-Suitable for studs and some outdoor framework.
+• No. 2 Grade: More knots and some minor defects, still strong enough for studs and outdoor framing.
+The standard choice for most residential construction.

 Moisture Content and Drying